-It’s no surprise then that email encryption services play a big role in cyber security as a whole.
+It’s no surprise that email encryption services play a big role for cyber security companies

 Encrypted vs Unencrypted Emails